Why Responding to Negative Reviews Matters More Than You Think

 Start by thanking the reviewer for their feedback and acknowledging their specific concern.
 This is not about agreeing that they are right — it is about showing that you heard them.
 Avoid generic openings like "We value your feedback."
 Instead, reference their actual experience.
 Example: "Thank you for taking the time to share your experience, Sarah.
 I understand that the wait time during your visit on Saturday was longer than expected, and I can see how that would be frustrating."

-Offer a genuine apology that takes ownership.
-Even if you believe the customer is wrong, apologize for their experience — not necessarily for what happened.
-There is an important difference between "We're sorry you feel that way" (dismissive) and "We're sorry your experience didn't meet the standard we set for ourselves" (ownership).
+Offer a genuine apology when the business fell short, and be careful with wording when facts are unclear.
+You can apologize for the customer's experience without admitting details you cannot verify.
+There is an important difference between "We're sorry you feel that way" (dismissive) and "We're sorry your visit did not meet the standard we set for ourselves" (ownership).
 Avoid conditional apologies that start with "if."
 Saying "If you had a bad experience" implies doubt.
 Say "I'm sorry about your experience" instead.

 If there is a legitimate reason behind the issue, share it briefly.
 Customers appreciate context, but they do not want a wall of excuses.
 One or two sentences is enough.
 If you have already fixed the problem, mention what you have done.
 Example: "We were short-staffed that evening due to an unexpected situation.
 Since then, we've brought on additional team members for weekend shifts to ensure this doesn't happen again."